Categorical Complexity: Functors

 To check $\op{im}_{\cC}$ is left adjoint to $\op{i}_{\cC}$ is an easy (if tedious) exercise. \end{proof}

-\begin{example}{Examples of categories with images} Most of the categories introduced before has images (and also pullbacks).
+\begin{example}[Examples of categories with images] Most of the categories introduced before has images (and also pullbacks).
 It is easy to verify that the categories $\opcat{Vect}_k$, $\opcat{Set}$, $\opcat{Top}$, $\opcat{SL}$, $\opcat{SA}$ have images as well as pull-backs.
-The fact that the last two categories have images is a consequence of the fact the images of semi-linear (respectively, semi-algebraic) sets are closed under taking images under affine (respectively, polynomial) maps. \end{example}
+The fact that the last two categories (see Notation~\ref{not:categories}, Part \eqref{itemlabel:not:categories:SL-SA} for their definitions) have images is a consequence of the fact the images of semi-linear (respectively, semi-algebraic) sets are closed under taking images under affine (respectively, polynomial) maps. \end{example}